Corneal Collagen Cross-Linking for Keratoconus

 What Is Corneal Collagen Cross-Linking?

-Corneal collagen cross-linking is a surgical procedure performed by a corneal specialist or ophthalmologist to stabilize the shape and firmness of the cornea.
+Corneal collagen cross-linking is a surgical procedure performed by a corneal specialist or ophthalmologist to stabilise the shape and firmness of the cornea.
 By applying riboflavin (vitamin B2) eye drops and ultraviolet light, the surgical treatment promotes the building of new collagen fiber links within the cornea.
 In many cases, it helps prevent the need for a corneal transplant.

 Collagen plays a vital role in creating and maintaining the smooth round shape of the eye’s surface.
 The tightness of the woven collagen fibers determines the strength of the corneal tissue.
 A weak cornea is prone to deformation, causing keratoconus to progress.